open-ordinal/open-ordinal-bootstrap/src/docs/Introduction.md

 # Introduction

 The Open Ordinal Bootstrap addresses the challenge of immutability in inscriptions (ordinals).
-Since inscriptions are inherently immutable, it becomes difficult to create dynamic ordinals using ES-Modules or JavaScript.
-The bootstrap code provides a solution by introducing a setup process that includes an `Options` object (in `Metadata` or inline) with parameters like `mode`, `id`, `sat`, and `data`.
+Since inscriptions are inherently immutable, it becomes difficult to create updatable dynamic ordinals using ES-Modules or JavaScript.
+The bootstrap code provides a solution by introducing a setup process that includes an `Options` object (inline or in `Metadata`) with parameters like `mode`, `id`, `sat`, `data`, `res` and `oo`.
 This setup allows the ordinal to be “booted” in different ways, making it more flexible and dynamic.

 Additionally, the bootstrap code ensures that the inscription size remains small, optimizing the footprint of the ordinal (root inscription).
 Various modes are available for bootstrapping, such as loading by inscription ID, loading the latest by inscription ID, loading by sat, and more.
-These modes enable different ways to dynamically load and render the ordinal with the necessary ES-Modules or JavaScript.
+These modes enable different ways to dynamically load and boot the ordinal with the necessary ES-Modules or JavaScript.

 The Open Ordinal Bottstrap is an on-chain resource, inscribed on sat [1690364215876362](https://ordinals.com/sat/1690364215876362).